Paxton Carnegie Public Library: History

 This Carnegie Library was established in 1903 with the help of a grant from steel magnate Andrew Carnegie.
-The building was designed by architect Paul O. Moratz of Bloomington, Illinois and its unique architectural features have been preserved throughout its over 100-year history.
+The building was designed by architect Paul O. Moratz of Bloomington, Illinois, and its unique architectural features have been preserved throughout its over 100-year history.
 Construction on the Paxton Library began when the $10,000 Carnegie grant came through; the cornerstone was laid by Harry and George Turner in October 1903.
 The interior has been restored to its original 1903 appearance, the original furnishings are still in use as is the original oak circulation desk.
 In 2003 the cornerstone of the library was removed during the 100th-anniversary celebration by Harry Turner's grandson, Alan Turner of Paxton.

-The library today
+Today

 The Paxton Carnegie Library is governed by a nine-member board of trustees which meets the first Wednesday of each month.
 Today, the library houses over 26,000 volumes, subscriptions to 73 periodicals for adults and 10 for children and 4 newspapers, 1,000 videos, 300 audio books, microfilm, vertical files, city and county history information, large print books and computers and fax machines for public use.
 Books are circulated for two weeks at a time, magazines and DVDs for one week.
 There are overdue fines assessed.
-All residents of the city of Paxton may have a free library card while non residents are required to pay an annual fee.
+All residents of the city of Paxton may have a free library card while non-residents are required to pay an annual fee.
 The library is an active member of the Illinois Heartland Library System.